MAHBUB HOMEPAGE

 Supersonic Combustion Ramjet (Scramjet) has recently drawn the attention of scientists and researchers due to its absence of moving parts and high speed (Mach 5 or above).
 Both numerical and experimental approaches have been taken over the years to test and develop such speedy vehicles.
 This project deals with such numerical simulation data ( simulation of the Scramjet combustor's flow field was performed on ANSYS Fluent 22.0 ).

-The aim of this protect is to find out the speed zone
+The aim of this protect is to find out the speed zone of a Scramjet using the simulation data of its ignition chamber.

 We are going to use the six phases of Data Analytics process, such as, Ask, Prepare, Process, Analyze, Share and Act to achieve the project goal.

-of the air vehicle.
+The problem in this project is to evaluate the speed zone of the air vehicle.
 So, the question at hand might be how do we show the speed of the air vehicle.
 To answer this question, we have to collect the speed data.
 Since the hypersonic flow is compressible, temperature, density, and pressure all these parameters keep fluctuating.
 Hence, we will use Mach number in stead of velocity because Mach number is a function of temperature and density.
 Also, temperature and pressure go hand in hand with each other.

 In this phase of data analysis, analysts collect relevent data.
 Luckily for us, we already have relevent data in the simulation dataset.